Craft beer fans face squeeze with hops in short supply

 "Sometimes we'll trade, like 60 empty bourbon barrels for 500 pounds of hops or something like that," Manley said.

-Small brewers are also making beers that use fewer hops while still retaining their flavor, or substituting less popular but cheaper varieties.
+Small brewers are also making beers that use fewer hops while still retaining their flavour, or substituting less popular but cheaper varieties.

 Rabobank said high prices would bring an increase in plantings but since it takes three years for a new hop field to reach full yield hop prices will rise further this year.